eShopWorld/devops/README.md

 }
 ```

-We can bind two of the properties of this class using the `BindSection` call as follows.
+We can bind two of the properties of this class to Key Vault secrets using the `BindSection` call as follows.
 The third will be taken directly from the specified section.

 ```csharp